AndreasPK/ghc/docs/users_guide/using-optimisation.rst

     This is mostly done during Cmm passes.
 However this can miss corner cases.
 So at -O2 we run the pass again at the asm stage to catch these.

-.. ghc-flag:: -fnew-blocklayout
+.. ghc-flag:: -fcfg-blocklayout
-    :shortdesc: Use the new experimental block layout algorithm.
+    :shortdesc: Use the new cfg based block layout algorithm.
     :type: dynamic
-    :reverse: -fno-new-blocklayout
+    :reverse: -fno-cfg-blocklayout
     :category:

-    :default: off
+    :default: off but enabled with :ghc-flag:`-O`.

     The new algorithm considers all outgoing edges of a basic blocks for code layout instead of only the last jump instruction.
-    This allows us do a better job at placing hot code paths sequentially in memory leading to better cache utilization and performance.
+    It also builds a control flow graph for functions, tries to find hot code paths and place them sequentially leading to better cache utilization and performance.

-    This is expected to improve performance on average.
-In case of performance regressions please open a ticket.
+    This is expected to improve performance on average, but actual performance difference can vary.

+    If you find cases of significant performance regressions, which can be traced back to obviously bad code layout please open a ticket.

 .. ghc-flag:: -fcfg-weights
     :shortdesc: Sets edge weights used by the new code layout algorithm.